srikar-reddy-85/reborn/README.md

 **REBORN**

-This is a Telehealth web application built using React.js for the frontend and Supabase for the backend.
+This is a mental health web application built using React.js for the frontend and Supabase for the backend.

 **Features:**